AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 socialImage: "/blog/media/photo.png"
 ---

-I am going to start a series on how to write some of the popular algorithms and use datastructres in javascript.
+I am going to start a series on how to write some of the popular **algorithms and use datastructres** in javascript.
 This series is going to be paricularly sueful for front developers who are preparing for DS & Algo for their interveiws.

-Now the first step of our journey is to create a respository where we can start writing our algorithms.
-This seems to be a pretty straight forward problem but unfortunately its not.
-The problem is exacerbated by different versions of Javascript , Node js , etc. I was unable to find a good tutorial on how to setup a Node JS repo for writing programs in ES 6.

 At the end of this article , we will
 1. A Node JS Git repo